Kraton17/PWSC-Password-Strength-Checker/README.md

-PWSC - Password Strength Checker
+# PWSC - Password Strength Checker

-**PWSC** is a Python-based terminal application that evaluates the strength of a given password, checks if it has been involved in any data breaches, estimates its crack time, and suggests a stronger password if necessary.
+PWSC is a Python-based terminal application that evaluates the strength of a given password, checks if it has been involved in any data breaches, estimates its crack time, and suggests a stronger password if necessary.

-This tool is built to help users understand how secure their passwords are and offers suggestions to make them more secure.
-It checks for common password vulnerabilities, such as lack of uppercase, digits, or special characters, and recommends a more robust alternative when needed.
+This tool helps users understand how secure their passwords are and offers suggestions to make them more secure.
+It checks for common password vulnerabilities such as lack of uppercase, digits, or special characters, and recommends a more robust alternative when needed.

 ---

 ## Features

-- **Password Strength Evaluation**: Rates the strength of a password on a scale from 0 to 10 based on various criteria.
+- **Password Strength Evaluation:** Rates the strength of a password on a scale from 0 to 10 based on various criteria.
-- **Breach Check**: Checks if the password has been part of any known data breaches using the Have I Been Pwned API.
+- **Breach Check:** Checks if the password has been part of any known data breaches using the Have I Been Pwned API.
-- **Crack Time Estimate**: Estimates how long it would take for a password to be cracked by brute force.
+- **Crack Time Estimate:** Estimates how long it would take for a password to be cracked by brute force.
-- **Password Suggestions**: If the password is weak, the tool generates a stronger version with added complexity.
+- **Password Suggestions:** If the password is weak, the tool generates a stronger version with added complexity.

 ---